MATTMCCA/Heliotrope/log/PCIE_TEST/README.md

 To quickly test this with hardware on hand I changed the following.

 This change grants me the ability to draw more than 500mA, the exact value is unknown.
 It equates to 0xFF somewhere deep deep deep in the code.

+#### Edit
+It looks like the Type C port Ignores bMaxpower and uses CC1 CC2 for power configuration.
+So setting  USB_MAX_POWER_CONSUMPTION to 500, should be fine.

 ```
 heliotrope\keymaps\via\config.h